PERFORMING ARTS AND TECHNOLOGY – RESEARCH-CREATION RESIDENCIES

 Yes, all spaces are accessible for people with reduced mobility.

-This program aims at helping you achieve a prototyping stage for your project, not a production stage.
+This program aims at helping you achieve a research-creation stage for your project, it is not a production residency.
 If your work matches the overall vision and strategies of 7 Fingers or SAT, discussions may take place regarding a possible subsequent production phase, but no promises are made in this regard.

-In an ongoing dialogue with artists and drawing on research-creation methodologies, they are developing an open, accessible and interoperable technological toolbox for the creation of collective experiences in technological arts.
+In ongoing dialogue with artists and drawing on research-creation methodologies, the Innovation department develops an open, accessible, and interoperable technological toolkit to create collective experiences in the technological arts.
+Find out more

 Don't miss this unique opportunity to develop your project in an inspiring and professional setting.